Hunterszone/MyJavaGames/README.md

 # MyJavaGames - all-in-one
-Instructions for each individual game are located in the README located in each game folder.
+Instructions for each individual game can be found in the README located in each game folder.

 ## AUTHOR:
 [Konstantin Drenski](https://github.com/Hunterszone)